A11v1r15/Skull_vision/README.md

 # Overview:

 Do you remember Super Secret Settings?
-Do you know that if you spectate certain mobs you'll se like they see?
-So what if you can do it in Survival using their heads?
+Do you know that if you spectate certain mobs you'll see like they see?
+So what if you can do it in Survival while wearing their heads?
+Put this mod on to see things in a whole different way!

 # Vanilla mobs with custom vision:

-* Creeper: They see green and pixelated.
+* Creepers: They see green and pixelated.
-* Spider and Cave Spider: They see 5 times!
+* Spiders and Cave Spiders: They see multiple times!
-* Enderman: They see with inverted colours.
+* Endermen: They see with inverted colours.

 # Considerations:

 * This mod is Client-side only.
 It'll work in single player and with any server, vanilla or modded.
-* Only compatible fully Vanilla gameplay mob is Creeper, but it its compatible with Vanilla Tweaks skulls.
+* Only compatible _vanilla gameplay_ mob is Creeper, but the mod is compatible with the [Vanilla Tweaks](https://vanillatweaks.net/picker/datapacks/) skulls.
-* Maybe compatible with mobs of other mods, tell me about any other mod that add mob with custom post-processor views so I can look into compatibility with it.
+* Maybe it is compatible with mobs of other mods, tell me about any other mod that add mob with custom post-processor shaders so I can look into compatibility with it.

 # Legal: